Employment Discrimination: U.S. Supreme Court Cases

-In this case, the Court decided that certain education requirements and intelligence tests used as conditions of employment acted to exclude African-American job applicants, did not relate to job performance, and were prohibited.
+- Griggs v.
+Duke Power Co.
+(1971) In this case, the Supreme Court decided that certain education requirements and intelligence tests used as conditions of employment acted to exclude African American job applicants, did not relate to job performance, and were prohibited.

-Found that Ohio public school mandatory maternity leave rules for pregnant teachers violate constitutional guarantees of due process.
+- Cleveland Bd. of Ed. v.
+LaFleur (1974) The Supreme Court found that Ohio public school mandatory maternity leave rules for pregnant teachers violate constitutional guarantees of due process.

-Found that a claim of "hostile environment" sexual harassment is a form of sex discrimination that may be brought under Title VII of the Civil Rights Act of 1964.
+- Meritor Savings Bank v.
+Vinson (1986) The Court held that a claim of "hostile environment" sexual harassment is a form of sex discrimination that may be brought under Title VII of the Civil Rights Act of 1964.

-The Court decides that a county transportation agency appropriately took into account an employee's sex as one factor in determining whether she should be promoted.
+- Johnson v.
+Transportation Agency (1987) The Court decided that a county transportation agency appropriately took into account an employee's sex as one factor in determining whether she should be promoted.

-Holding that an employee who refuses unwelcome and threatening sexual advances of a supervisor (but suffers no real job consequences) may recover against the employer without showing the employer is at fault for the supervisor's actions.
+- Burlington Industries, Inc. Ellerth (1998) In this case the Court held that an employee who refuses unwelcome and threatening sexual advances of a supervisor (but suffers no real job consequences) may recover against the employer without showing the employer is at fault for the supervisor's actions.

-The Court decides that an employer may be liable for sexual discrimination caused by a supervisor, but liability depends on the reasonableness of the employer's conduct, as well as the reasonableness of the plaintiff victim's conduct.
+- Faragher v.
+City of Boca Raton (1998) The Court decided that an employer may be liable for sexual discrimination caused by a supervisor, but liability depends on the reasonableness of the employer's conduct, as well as the reasonableness of the plaintiff victim's conduct.